6th Circuit Upholds OH Landowner Claims Against Antero re Deductions

-The Baker Hughes U.S. national rig count gained one rig last week, now at 593 active rigs.
+The Baker Hughes U.S. national rig count lost one rig last week (after gaining one the week before), now operating 592 active rigs.
 As for the Marcellus/Utica, the rig count was a combined 35 last week.
-Rigs focused on the Marcellus were a combined 24 across the three M-U states of Pennsylvania, West Virginia, and Ohio.
-Rigs focused on the Utica were a combined 11.
-PA has operated 15 rigs (or more) for the past 19 weeks.
-OH has operated nine rigs for the past 16 weeks.
+However, there was a notable change in the totals.
+Rigs focused on the Marcellus were down by one to a combined 23 across the three M-U states of Pennsylvania, West Virginia, and Ohio.
+Rigs focused on the Utica picked up the lost Marcellus rig, now at a combined 12.
+PA had operated 15 rigs (or more) for 19 weeks straight.
+That streak was broken last week when PA lost a rig.
+OH had operated nine rigs for 16 weeks in a row but picked up one last week and now stands at ten active rigs.
 WV had operated 10 rigs for an astonishing 23 weeks in a row.
-Five weeks ago, WV added (and has kept) one additional rig and now operates 11 active rigs.
-Read More “Nat’l Rig Count Up 1 @ 593; Marcellus Even @ 24, Utica Even @ 11”
+Six weeks ago, WV added (and has kept) one additional rig and operates 11 active rigs.

 For the week of Mar 10 – 16, the number of permits issued in the Marcellus/Utica to drill new shale wells increased by nine from the previous week.
 Last week, 31 new permits were issued, with 16 going to the Keystone State (PA).
 EQT (and its subsidiary Rice Drilling) scored nine permits across Fayette, Greene, and Washington counties in southwestern PA.
 Range Resources took five permits, all of them in Washington County.
 And Rev Resources received two permits in Tioga County.